Where there’s a will, there’s a relative – online workshop

 This workshop will look at wills, pre and post 1858, plus other probate documents, such as inventories, administrations and death duties.
 Find out their benefits for family historians and where to locate them.

 Tickets cost £10 (members £9).
 Pre-booking is required as full joining instructions will be sent by email to all attendees in advance.
-Bookings close one day before the event.
+Bookings close two hours before the event.

 To be able to join in this workshop, you will need a computer device from which you can access your emails and which has a microphone, speakers and preferably a webcam.
 You will be asked to download a small piece of software the first time you join to enable you to use the online conferencing software.
 This will be sent to you in advance.
 Technical help is available for those who need further assistance, please contact